bperezgo/go-project/README.md

 		I will use gjson to parse json data of the response of market provider `go get -u github.com/tidwall/gjson`

+		Migrations will assume with golang-migrate tool `brew install golang-migrate` To install in mac

 ## Description of the app

 This app consist in query market information of 'alpaca' and save the data in a mongo database.